Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • This part introduces technology, cybercrime, and privacy.

-• For technology students, this part can be a "skim", but with a "read" for chapter 18 on Applying Law.
+• For technology students, this part can be a "skim", but with a "read" for Chapter 14 on Cybercrime and Chapter 18 on Applying Law.

 Part 4: Criminal cyberlaw